Relationship Pattern Report.

 • recognise patterns earlier, rather than after the fact

-• understand what is driving their reactions in relationships
+• understand what is driving their reactions

 • feel less confused or reactive in emotionally charged situations